hriScaleDatabase/ScaleDatabase_temp/02_guideline.md

 1. *Is the construct that the scale attempting to measure defined clearly somewhere in the paper?*
 The reader should look for a clear and precise definition of the construct.
 Scale developers can develop construct definitions by using a theory or data-driven approach depending on whether an agreed-upon theoretical framework of the construct exists or does not, respectively.

-2. *Is the item generation process discussed (e.g., via a literature review, the Delphi method, or crowd-sourcing)?*
+2. *Is the item generation process discussed (e.g., via a literature review, the Delphi method, or crowdsourcing)?*
-The reader should look for any information at all (e.g., description of a procedure, pilot study reports, preliminary analyses) about how the items were generated (e.g., via literature review, Delphi method, or crowd-sourcing)
+The reader should look for any information at all (e.g., description of a procedure, pilot study reports, preliminary analyses) about how the items were generated (e.g., via literature review, Delphi method, or crowdsourcing)

 3. *Does the final version of the items capture the construct as it has been defined by the authors?*
 The reader should ensure that the items are related to the reported definition of the construct and also that they are clear and unambiguous.